rafasoares/cancancan-wiki/Upgrading-to-1.4.md

-CanCan 1.4 is one of the largest updates yet.
-Here are the highlights, but check out the [[CHANGELOG|http://github.com/ryanb/cancan/blob/master/CHANGELOG.rdoc]] for the full list.
+CanCan 1.4 is one of the biggest updates yet.
+Here are the highlights since [[version 1.3|Upgrading to 1.3]].
+Check out the [[CHANGELOG|http://github.com/ryanb/cancan/blob/master/CHANGELOG.rdoc]] for the full list.

 ## Loading `index` action